MMaartenvanWilligen/seleniumGridTest/README.md

 # Mind-blue front-end test
 in short: tests for mind-blue on local selenium grid

 ##Summary

 This is a front-end test suite for the mind-blue website.
-The goal/purpose of this test suite is to add automated quality control on the project, what is inline with the continuous integration ambitions of Connect Holland.
+The goal of this test suite is to add automated quality control on the project, what is inline with the continuous integration ambitions of Connect Holland.
 The following frameworks and libraries are used for setting up the test area.

 - NodejS
 - Selenium grid (Run test on multiple browser. http://www.seleniumhq.org/docs/)